11 Brilliant Life Hacks to Have a Stress-Free Thanksgiving This Year

-So, you’re hosting Thanksgiving.
-You haven’t even planned the menu yet and you’re already starting to stress!
+So you’re hosting Thanksgiving!
+You haven’t even planned the menu yet and you’re already starting to stress.
 Take a deep breath and relax because I’m going to get you through it.
-I’m going to show you how to have a stress-free Thanksgiving by using some proven hacks that are husband tested and family-approved.
+I’ll show you how to have a stress-free Thanksgiving using some proven hacks that are husband tested and family-approved.

 You spent the morning looking up recipes for your big Thanksgiving Day meal.
 The first sign of stress flickered when you realized that in order to have any leftovers for sandwiches, which is a must in your family of 10, you’re going to need a 20lb turkey.
 According to the Butterball website, it’s going to take 4-5 hours just to cook that thing.